Israa-Idris/Churn-Analysis-in-R/README.md

 ```
  ![](churn_rate_by_gender.png)

+ There is no difference in churn rate between male and female customers.

 ### 2. Create a Bar Plot for Partner and Churn

 ```r
 # Create a bar plot for Churn by Partner
 ggplot(data, aes(x = Partner, fill = Churn)) +